The AI Efficiency Trap—How To Make AI Work For Your Marketing

 The Paradox of Choice—Is AI Actually Making SMEs More Efficient?

-On the surface, AI looks to be a positive development for the marketing industry.
+On the surface, AI tools are a positive development for SMEs - in particular, marketers.
 As of September 2025, 35% of SMEs actively used AI technology, with a further 24% pledging to use it in the future (British Chamber of Commerce 2025).
-Surveys found that SMEs predominantly use AI for content generation, creating simple graphics or helping shape plans–but are not *yet* using AI largely for automations, social media scheduling and agentic workflows to reduce manual workload.
+Surveys found that SMEs predominantly use AI for content generation, creating simple graphics or helping shape plans–but are not yet using AI largely for automations, social media scheduling and agentic workflows to reduce manual workload.
 What’s more, is they don’t expect AI to replace humans (SME Today 2025) anytime soon.

 As a cautious advocate of AI innovation, I am genuinely encouraged by this.
 People are seeing AI for what it is–innovation to help, not replace humans.

-AI is reshaping the business model of SMEs, with tools listed on theresanaiforthat flooding the market with AI-based solutions weekly.
+As AI reshapes the business delivery models of SMEs, with tools listed on theresanaiforthat flooding the market weekly, we need to take a pause.
 While more options might sound like a good thing, there is an inherent problem here, too much choice.
-Quite often this translates to decision fatigue, meaning many marketers start tool-hopping rather than focus on changing their mindset to outline what they need from the tool itself.
+Quite often this translates to decision fatigue, meaning many marketers start tool-hopping rather than focusing on changing their mindset to outline what they need from the tool itself, and consider training needs for users and the tools themselves.

 The Hidden Cost of AI—Refinements, Reliance, and Trust

-While maintaining accurate information may take more time, some argue doing this is still more efficient–I disagree.
-When over-reliance meets time pressures, the output is rarely of a high standard, in reality it is rushed, sloppy work and can even result in inaccurate information being published without any oversight at all.
+While obtaining accurate information or great outputs may take more time with prompting-loops, some argue doing this is still more efficient–I disagree.
+When over-reliance meets time pressures, the output is rarely of a high standard.
+In reality it is rushed, sloppy work, and can even result in inaccurate information being published without any oversight at all.

-I recently experienced this firsthand, as I explored a multimodal AI tool.
+I recently experienced frustrations firsthand, as I explored a multimodal AI tool.
 What is a multimodal AI tool?
 Simply put, it's an AI tool that can understand, process and generate multiple types of data simultaneously.
-In my case, I took a video of myself on my phone - created an avatar - then wrote a script to produce a new video of, well, me using the script as my talking points.
-The appeal was clear: one original recording could produce an infinite number of videos simply by adding different scripts.
-What a great tool for mid funnel lead nurturing.
+Think converting text-to-video or text-to-presentations.
+In my case, I took a video of myself on my phone, created an avatar, wrote a script to produce a new video of, well, me using the script as my talking points.
+The appeal was clear: one original recording could produce an infinite number of videos, simply by adding different scripts.
+What a great tool for mid funnel lead nurturing when the CEO is too busy to learn and record a video.

 In reality, it quickly became apparent that I needed to be almost perfect with the original video.
 I had to take several different videos, as I do not have a professional set up with a green screen, etc. In the end it was easier to just take and use my original video with me learning the talking points.
-During this experimentation I learned that this type of technology is impressive, however I did not have a clear process, use case, or defined expectations.
-As a result, what I had hoped to test in a few hours turned into a few days working on this - remaking videos, and rewriting scripts; no time savings and “good but not great” outputs, as I gave up in the end.
-Something that often happens during creative exploration of AI tools.
+During this experimentation I learned that this type of technology is impressive, however I did not have a clear process, use case, or defined expectations - as I was freely exploring the tool.
+As a result, what I had hoped to test in a few hours turned into a few days working on this - remaking videos, changing the voice settings, rewriting scripts; no time savings and “good but not great” outputs, so I gave up in the end settling for good.
+Something I have heard often happens during creative exploration of AI tools.

 The Real Value of AI—With Human Oversight

-The most important principle underpinning all of this is human oversight and final edit.
+The most important principle underpinning AI use is human oversight and final edit.

 A New Way of Thinking—Build Your Use Case First

-I think the best way forward is for us to adapt and change our way of thinking.
-Take a step back and determine what is our goal–are we freely exploring creative AI tools or do we have a specific use case–what output do we want–what must we provide, and what question do we need to ask.
+I believe the best way forward is for us to adapt and change our way of thinking.
+Take a step back and determine (1) what is our goal–are we freely exploring creative AI tools or do we have a specific use case (2) what output do we want (3) what information must we provide, and (4) what question do we need to ask to get our desired output.

 As most SMEs have been experimenting with AI in 2025, I believe that 2026 is the year of considered implementation.
-This means taking a step back and treating AI adoption as you would with any new system implementation.
-Go through a structured framework to assess your goals, priorities, data considerations, marketing tech stack, desired answers, how to obtain them, and what’s acceptable.
+This emphasises the need to take a step back and treating AI adoption as you would any new technology system implementation.
+Go through a structured framework to assess your goals, priorities, data considerations, marketing tech stack, desired answers, how to obtain them, and what good looks like.

 The Payoff—What This Looks Like In Practice

-So, back to my avatar.
-Had I taken my own advice — defined my use case upfront, set realistic expectations for what my phone setup could deliver, and tested one short script before committing — I could have had a working lead nurturing video in an afternoon, not several days of retakes and rewrites.
+Back to my avatar experience.
+Had I taken my own advice — defined my use case upfront, setting goals, expectations and aligned to a schedule — I could have had a working lead nurturing video in an afternoon, instead of several days with continuous refinement loops.
 Technology was never the problem.
 The process, or rather the lack of one, was.
 And that is entirely on me.
-The honest truth is that AI tools will only ever be as good as the thinking we put in before we open them.
-Define the goal, know your output, ask the right question — and suddenly, that avatar might just work after all.
+The honest truth is that AI tools will only ever be as good as the thinking we put in before we use them.
+Define the goal, know your output, ask the right questions — and suddenly, that avatar might just work in a short timeframe after all.

 Come Build This With Me

-I offer a solution.
+I offer a solution to the AI Efficiency Trap.
 I have created a MARKETING LAB workshop series dedicated to AI for Marketing.
-Each session will take you on a journey from building an AI use case and effective prompt engineering, to being visible across multiple search platforms (SEO, AIO, GEO), and lastly, building an automation use case and creating your own agent.
-I believe these focused hands-on sessions will provide the foundations SMEs need to start embracing AI to drive their businesses forward.
+Each session will take you on a journey from building an AI use case and effective prompt engineering, to being visible across multiple search platforms (SEO, AIO, GEO), and lastly, building an agentic use case and creating your own agent.
+I believe these focused hands-on sessions will provide the foundations SMEs need, to start embracing AI and drive their businesses forward.
 Join me at the next hands-on session, 30th April at Tonbridge Old Fire Station, Kent.
 Can’t make it? email me to register your interest for future sessions.

 Whether you are just starting out or stuck in the refinement loop, this is where you build the process.
 Book your place here.

-Before I sign off, I’d like to declare: I wrote this blog, however I have had some help with AI to take my thoughts and help create a structure, and check my grammar.
+Before I sign off, I’d like to declare: I wrote this blog, however I have had some help with AI to take my thoughts into a structure, small edits, and create the header image of me (any similarities to other people is purely coincidental).

 About the author

 I’m a Fractional Marketing Consultant, with 16+ years of "boots on the ground" experience.
-I’ve built marketing functions from scratch, fixed underperforming campaigns, and helped established companies find their second wind.
-From deep-dive research and brand positioning to the nitty-gritty of lead generation and tech implementation, I’m here to turn your big ideas into real-world impact.
+I’ve built marketing strategy and functions from scratch, fixed underperforming campaigns, and helped established companies find their second wind.
+From deep-dive research, strategy and brand positioning to the nitty-gritty of lead generation and tech implementation, I’m here to turn your big ideas into real-world impact.

 What’s the best part of marketing for me?
 It’s the people.
 I love the challenge of telling a story that truly resonates with an audience and leads to a measurable result.

 That’s why I launched TNWmarketing here in Kent.
-Connect with me on Linkedin.
+Connect with me on Linkedin,facebook, or Instagram.

 FAQs: